 Under Alabama law, types of business fraud include:

-As a consumer, if you believe you were deceived in order to make a sale or received a product that wasn’t what you paid for, you should contact an attorney right away.
-Additionally, if you’re a shareholder of a business and you think something illegal is going on behind closed doors, you should seek legal advice from Belt & Bruner.
+As a consumer, if you believe you were deceived in order to make a sale or received a product that wasn’t what you paid for, you should contact a fraud attorney right away.
+Additionally, if you’re a shareholder of a business and you think something illegal is going on behind closed doors, you should seek legal advice from our business fraud lawyers.
 You may have options for recovering compensation that we can explain.

 One of the most common fraudulent acts by employees is known as embezzlement.
 This crime occurs when someone who is put in charge of money or property appropriates that money or property for their own use.
 The perpetrator was a person in a position of trust and they used that position to take advantage of a business.